bjornekelund/rbnskew/README.md

 For a more rapid analysis, the analysis can be done for only a selected call, using the -t option.

-The script `initweb.sh` offers a crude way to start up the process.
+The script `initialize.sh` offers a easy way to start up the process.
 It will run a basic (not two-step) analysis of the last five days of RBN data to make sure the table created by `createhistdata.sh` is not empty.